readium/readium-js/README.md

 The interpreter is responsible for walking the AST and calling instructions that do something to interpret a CFI.
 This _something_ is, at the moment, to inject some arbitrary user-specified HTML at the location pointed to by a CFI.

-The rationale for the interpreter and the instruction components being separate is based on the standard set of engineering reasons: Separation-of-concerns, extensibility, better abstraction etc.

-To illustrate, while there is currently a one-to-one correspondence (with one exception) between an interpreter function and an instruction function, in the future it is likely that the behaviour of the interpreter will become more complex.
-It may act on a set of CFIs rather than a single CFI, load resources differently, etc. These types of changes to the interpreter would have no impact on the instructions being executed, hence the separation.
+The rationale for the interpreter and the instruction components being separate is based on the standard set of engineering reasons: Separation-of-concerns, extensibility, better abstraction etc. To illustrate, while there is currently a one-to-one correspondence (with one exception) between an interpreter function and an instruction function, in the future it is likely that the behaviour of the interpreter will become more complex.
+It may be required to act on a set of CFIs rather than a single CFI, load resources differently, etc. These types of changes to the interpreter would have no impact on the instructions being executed, hence the separation.

 ### Error handling

 At the moment, the only intention for this component is to provide some basic information for CFI interpretation errors (syntax errors are generated by the parser).
-There is not much to say about this other than that this component will likely evolve with a better understanding of the type of runtime errors a CFI might generate, and the use cases for the this library.
+There is not much to say about this other than that this component will likely evolve with a better understanding of the type of runtime errors a CFI might generate, and the use cases for this library.